 the east half of the northwest quarter of the northwest quarter; the northeast quarter of the northwest quarter of the northwest quarter; the north half of the northwest quarter; the north half of the northwest quarter of the northwest quarter of the northeast quarter of the northwest quarter.
-An increase of the northwest quarter of the northwest quarter of the northwest quarter of the northwest quarter of the northwest quarter.
+A northwest quarter of the northwest quarter.